Wednesday, November 19, 2008

 After the brief stop we pulled into the Old Faithful parking lot just in time to see Old Faithful going off over the tree tops.
 We had just missed the eruption, but not to worry because it erupts around every 92 minutes, hence its name.

 Since we had 90 or so minutes to waste we walked around to look at the rest of the geysers around Old Faithful.
-Our favorite was the Morning Glory pool.
-It was amazing.
-We made it back just in time to see Old Faithful.
-We were amazed of how many people were watching so we had to take a quick snap.

 After sightseeing in Yellowstone we went home and meet up with Clint who had bought us tickets to attend the Jackson County Fair and the highlight of the event, the Demolition Derby.
 What a show.
 It was awesome cheering for cars to crash into each other.
 After a long day we headed back to the hotel to prepare for our next four days of climbing.

 On Monday we had day one of climbing school, Multi-Pitch Climbing-Level I. This required a ferryboat ride across Jenny Lake and climbing on some cliffs near Hidden Falls.
-This day was an introduction to knots, belaying, rappelling, and some climbing techniques.
-This was a fun day of learning.
-Jessica did great in this class and really loved the rappelling.

 The next morning we started even earlier and the day lasted even longer.
 This day of class was Multi-Pitch Climbing-Level II.
 We found out that this day we were actually being graded with a pass/fail on if we would be cleared to attempt the Grand.
 This day of class involved harder climbs, bigger rappels and more practice belaying.
-After a 120 foot rappel, a vertical climb that was tougher than any pitch on the Grand and multiple belays we were informed that we were going to be cleared to go up the Grand.
-This excited both of us and left us very excited about the next two days of climbing.

 The next morning started at 3 am.
 The guides began boiling water and getting everyone ready for the climb.
 By this time the strong winds had slowed down and made for a nice starting hike by headlamp.
 I was still feeling very rough from the altitude and doubt that I would have continued if it wasn’t for the determination in Jessica’s eyes.
 She was my rock in this situation and it inspired me to continue.
 We hiked for a couple of hours and even made a climb in the dark.
 When the sky finally began to lighten it was amazing.
 We couldn’t actually see the sunrise because of the side of the mountain that we were on, but it was by far the most gorgeous sunrise that I have ever seen.
-We even saw a great shadow of the Grand stretching over Idaho.

 We were climbing the Owen-Spalding route.
 My favorite section of climbing was four pitches.
 The Belly Roll and the Crawl of the Grand are actually traverses that are over fantastic exposure.
 The next climb is the Double Chimney and then the Owen Chimney which was by far my favorite pitch.
 After these four pitches it was just another hour or so of scrambles and climbs and we were at the summit of the Grand at 8:30 in the morning.
-The feeling of accomplishment was as great as the view.
-It was an amazing moment.
-We ate a snack, took some pictures, and began the decent.

 We ended up stopping and eating a hamburger and fries before going out and celebrating with Clint.
 Yes we ate two dinners, but after eating nothing dry foods for four days it is understandable.
-Sushi was the main course.

 The rest of our week was spent exploring the shops in Jackson and visiting the National Wildlife Art Museum.
 I have been to many art museums with Jessica and this was by far my favorite museum that I have even been to.
 It is a must stop if you are ever in Jackson.